froberge/ocp-pipeline/README.md

 [Openshift Pipelines](https://www.openshift.com/learn/topics/ci-cd) is provided as an add-on on top of Openshift to benefit from Tekton.
 It can be installed via an operator available in the Openshift OperatorHub.
 [Here](https://catalog.redhat.com/software/operators/explore) a way to explore what is available.

 The operator can be installed using the Operator Hub inside the OpenShift Console.
-Follow [these instruction](/docs/install-pipeline-operator.md) to install the operator using the console,
+Follow [these instruction](/docs/install-pipeline-operator.md) to install the operator using the console.

 ### Tasks